aberends/puppet-configuration/README.md

 Repo mapping on software channel containing RPM's with YAML configurations

-Since in the Puppet configuration layer many parameters are placed in YAML files, we use that information to generate other items we need.
-Tools to do so are located in this repository.
+The Puppet integration layer, from the puppet-integration repo, dictates where in the directory trees we need to place the YAML files with Puppet parameters.
+This repo contains the YAML files.
 For more information, see [msat.disruptivefoss.org](http://msat.disruptivefoss.org/).